What is MortgageGym?

 How do I get a better score?

-There are many ways of improving your credit score, some as simple as registering on the electoral roll.
-Making payments on time and not opening new credit accounts will also make a big difference.
-The best way is to regularly check which score factors are affecting your credit report.
+There are many ways of improving your credit score, some as simple as registering on the electoral register.
+Making payments on time and not making too many credit applications in a short space of time will also make a big difference.

 How much deposit do I need for a mortgage?